 First-line therapy for hormone receptor-positive or hormone receptor-unknown locally advanced or metastatic breast cancer in postmenopausal women; superior to tamoxifen in producing objective tumor response and delaying tumor progression.1 9 18 20

-In combination with lapatinib for treatment of hormone receptor-positive metastatic breast cancer that overexpresses the human epidermal receptor type 2 (HER2) protein in postmenopausal women who are candidates for hormonal therapy.44 49 53 Combined therapy with an aromatase inhibitor and lapatinib has not been compared with trastuzumab-containing chemotherapy for treatment of metastatic breast cancer.49
+In combination with lapatinib for treatment of hormone receptor-positive metastatic breast cancer that overexpresses the human epidermal growth factor receptor type 2 (HER2) protein in postmenopausal women who are candidates for hormonal therapy.44 49 53 Combined therapy with an aromatase inhibitor and lapatinib has not been compared with trastuzumab-containing chemotherapy for treatment of metastatic breast cancer.49

 Has been used to induce ovulation† in anovulatory women desiring pregnancy.d Letrozole is not FDA-labeled for this indication;e manufacturer states that the drug is contraindicated in women who may become or are pregnant.1 (See Fetal/Neonatal Morbidity and Mortality under Cautions.)

 Femara Dosage and Administration

 Administer orally once daily without regard to meals.1

 Initial adjuvant therapy: Planned duration of treatment in clinical study was 5 years; 73% of patients completed therapy.1 Optimal duration unknown.1 In patients who discontinue aromatase inhibitor therapy prior to 5 years, ASCO recommends consideration of tamoxifen to complete the 5-year adjuvant regimen.41